-- You pay an annual in-network individual deductible of \$1,500 (or \$3,000 if you cover dependents in a family plan) for medical care and prescription drug costs before the plan begins to pay its share of your health care expenses. - If you use in-network doctors and hospitals for your health care, you benefit from lower costs for the care you receive and the convenience of having your claims filed automatically on your behalf. - Once you meet your annual in-network deductible, the plan pays 80 percent of your eligible in-network medical and prescription expenses; this is called coinsurance. - Once you have met your plan's maximum out of pocket for the year (\$5,650 for individual coverage or no more than \$11,300 for a family when you use in-network providers), the plan pays 100 percent of all your eligible medical and prescription drug expenses. - You have a separate deductible for care you receive from doctors and hospitals that are not in the network.
+- You pay an annual in-network individual deductible of \$1,500 (or \$3,000 if you cover dependents in a family plan) for medical care and prescription drug costs before the plan begins to pay its share of your health care expenses. - If you use in-network doctors and hospitals for your health care, you benefit from lower costs for care and the convenience of having your claims filed automatically. - Once you meet your annual in-network deductible, the plan pays 80% of your eligible in-network medical and prescription expenses; this is called coinsurance. - Once you have met your plan's maximum out-of-pocket expenses for the year (\$5,650 for individuals or no more than \$11,300 for families when you use innetwork providers), the plan pays 100% of all your eligible medical and prescription drug expenses. - You have a separate deductible for care from doctors and hospitals that are not in the network.
 So think carefully before you choose an out-of-network provider.
 It will take longer to meet your deductible, and you will not benefit from the plan's lower rates for health care services.